ecostruxure-openapi/energy-and-sustainability-scoring-partner-api/code-samples/postman-collection/README.md

 * [Steps to create registration and certification scoring for sites](#Steps-to-create-registration-and-certification-scoring-for-sites)

-# How to use given Energy and Sustainability Scoring APIs
+# How to use given EcoStruxure™ Energy & Sustainability Scoring API

 ## How to import postman collection
 1. Select Import in the left navigation menu.